ianwagner/campfire/README.md

 signOut(auth);
 ```

+If a login attempt fails because of an incorrect password, the sign-in form will
+offer a **Forgot password?** link.
+Selecting it triggers
+`sendPasswordResetEmail` so the user can regain access.
+A confirmation message
+displays once the email is sent.

 Admin and client accounts must enroll a second factor.
 After signing in,
 the app checks `multiFactor.enrolledFactors` for the user and redirects to
 `/mfa-settings` if no factors are present.
 The enrollment screen sends an SMS